stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/07-managing-site-members/03-creating-teams-to-empower-site-members.markdown

-# Creating Teams for Advanced Site Membership Management [](id=creating-teams-for-advanced-site-membership-management)
+# Creating Teams to Empower Site Members [](id=creating-teams-for-advanced-site-membership-management)

 If you have an ad hoc group of users who perform the same set of tasks in a site, you can organize them into Site Teams.
 Site administrators can assign